 While you are doing this, it is also important to determine whether any other areas of the business affect these main functions.
 You don’t want a knock-on effect where one of these main functions is disabled as a result of a secondary function being attacked.
 So, if there are dependencies, identify them and work them into your plan.

-Lastly, you need to make allowances for a break in business processes.
+Lastly, you need to make allowances for a break in business processes whether you’re running a consultancy, a law firm or a marketing digital marketing agency.
 Decide on the maximum period of downtime from which your business could recover, then build that into your plan.
 This will essentially be your maximum window for implementing your plan and returning operations.

 Once you have decided on all of the above, you can create a play-by-play plan of strategic operations that will ensure business continuity.
 If you need a little help on this front, here are some free disaster recovery templates.